Abdelrhman-AK/WinPaletter/Documentations/Store/DesigningThemesRules.md

       4. Load into current theme

-4. Save your theme
+5. Save your theme

-5. `Optional` test your theme (and theme resources pack file if it is created) inside a Virtual Machine to check if the theme is working as it should
+6. `Optional` test your theme (and theme resources pack file if it is created) inside a Virtual Machine using all supported operation systems (from Windows XP to Windows 11) to check if the theme is working as it should

-6. Publish theme file (and theme resources pack file if it is created) into server\GitHub repository as explained in their documentation
+7. Publish theme file (and theme resources pack file if it is created) into server\GitHub repository as explained in their documentation